akashissu/Learning_Resources/README.md

 6)You can also head over to <a href="https://github.com/codedamn/codedamn-hacktoberfest-projects">Codedamn Repo</a> to make further contributions.

-## Make sure to vist <a href="https://codedamn.com/referred-by/ajinkyab">Codedamn</a> to get great free learning resources for web development.
+## Make sure to visit <a href="https://codedamn.com/referred-by/ajinkyab">Codedamn</a> to get great free learning resources for web development.

 </div>